soundpress/RulesOfNYC/docs/c13/index.rst

 (o) Overhead structure.
 Every mobile food vending unit shall be equipped or constructed with an overhead structure such as an overhang, roof, canopy, umbrella or similar device adequate to protect food and equipment from contamination.

 (p) Food security.
 All mobile food vending units shall be equipped with appropriate food grade coverings, tamper-proof locks or other mechanisms.
 Vendors shall secure such units when it is necessary to leave mobile food vending units unattended on a street for no more than one-half hour.
-Units left unattended for periods longer than one-half hour shall be deemed abandoned and an imminent health hazard, in accordance with Health Code § 89.31(c).
+Units left unattended for periods longer than one-half hour shall be deemed abandoned and an imminent health hazard, in accordance with 24 RCNY Health Code § 89.31(c).